-lines and prevented from blow construction workers must be placed outside of any drainage ing over.
+• Ablution facilities provided for construction workers must be placed outside of any drainage lines and prevented from blowing over.
 The ablution facilities must have a closed system.
-The erviced regularly.
-Care must be taken to prevent spillages when pilets.
+The ablution facilities must also be serviced regularly.
+Care must be taken to prevent spillages when moving or servicing chemical toilets.
 Performance Indicator Soil and water is not polluted as a result of construction activities.